RIDE THE IMPULSE

 GENERAL

-The work is based on the principle that urgency pushes us to survive.
+It is a development and continuation of the two-day intensive Workshop for Performers: The Urge of Being, based on the principle that urgency pushes us to survive.
 If the expression of the artist is triggered by urgency, her communication will be perceived as authentic and necessary, because it is rooted in her physiological need to express herself.

 From a biological point of view, urgency can be understood as the basic motivation that pushes living creatures to verbally and non-verbally express themselves.
 The higher the degree of urgency, the more effective the communication, and the higher the possibility to survive.